-It was highly successful for a time, yet the industry didn’t follow up on its advantage and let innovation stagnate.
-Gradually biller-direct payments surpassed bill payments sent via bank programs.
+It was highly successful for a time, yet the industry didn’t follow up on its advantage and instead let bill pay stagnate.
+Gradually biller-direct payments surpassed the bill payments sent via bank programs.

-By some estimates, banks’ share of market slipped from over 50% to the mid-to-upper twenty percent range.
+By some estimates, banks’ share of market slipped from over 50% to the mid-to-upper 20% range.

 Paying bills directly on a biller’s website often offers more payment choices, automation, and clarity of information surrounding the bill pay process, notes Mercator Advisory Group.
-“While banks do recognize that bill pay both drives institutional loyalty and is critical to consumers’ financial wellbeing, they are missing opportunities to make it a more central part of their interactions with customers,” the firm states.
+“While banks do recognize that bill pay both drives institutional loyalty and is critical to consumers’ financial wellbeing, they are missing opportunities to make it a more central part of their interactions with customers,” Mercator says in a report.

 The irony is that banking industry has advanced greatly in other areas of payments including P2P and real-time payments.
-Adding to the enigma of bill pay is that three-quarters of consumers report they would like to have a single platform from which they can pay all their bills at once, as Dan Holt, CEO of bill pay solutions provider BillGO told PYMNTS.COM.
+Adding to the enigma of why banks have neglected bill pay is that three-quarters of consumers report they would like to have a single platform from which they can pay all their bills at once, as Dan Holt, chief executive officer of bill pay solutions provider BillGO told PYMNTS.com.

 Bill Pay Is Overly Complicated

 Confusing online payment functionality is actually a contributing factor to a rise in the number of missed and late payments, according to data from a survey of consumers by PayNearMe.